 With its chocolate-box villages and rolling hills, the Cotswolds exudes old English charm – so of course it delivers on the pub front.
 Its honey stone towns are filled with cosy country inns, which use the bountiful local produce to create fresh, hearty menus, many with excellent Sunday lunch offerings.
-Is there anything better than a long, autumn walk that ends with a slap-up roast?
+Is there anything better than a long, walk that ends with a slap-up roast?
 These are the best Cotswolds pubs to visit this season.

 Best Cotswolds Pubs For a Roast

 The Wild Rabbit at Kingham